Marcel Tremblay (ice hockey)

+Biography

-Tremblay had played for several years with the senior Flin Flon Bombers, when he signed with the Montreal Canadiens organization in 1938.
+Tremblay had played for several years with the senior Flin Flon Bombers when he signed with the Montreal Canadiens organization in 1938.
 He was assigned to the New Haven Eagles, but played ten games for the Canadiens that season.
 He returned to New Haven and played with the team until 1942 when a fractured skull ended his season.
 Tremblay enlisted in the military and did not play professionally again.

+He died on March 20, 1980, in Mobile, Alabama, and is buried there.